Local Government Week Awards Evening

-The Local Government Week Awards Evening is a celebration of the great entries from councils across the state for the following awards:
+The Local Government Week Awards Evening was held on 4 August at the Grace Hotel in Sydney.
+The evening was a celebration of the great entries from councils across the state for the following awards:

 RH Dougherty Awards - Presented by Local Government NSW